aroberge/friendly-traceback-docs/docs/html/_sources/design.rst.txt

 Level 3
 ~~~~~~~

-Same as level 1 but with the simulated Python traceback printed **after**
+Same as verbosity level 1 but with the simulated Python traceback printed **after**
 the complete friendly traceback.